Skip to content

 Systems in SiD

 A system in SiD is a set of objects and relations between individual components (agents) that operate together, exchanging information, energy, materials, value, and other resources.
-Systems are a mental and analytical model to understand the world -- they are not "real," but they form a framework for understanding.
+Systems are a mental and analytical model to understand the world — not "real," but a framework for understanding.

-A system may take many forms.
-A city, the pond in your neighbor's back yard, our entire civilization, a company, or a government may all be seen as systems.
+A system may take many forms: a city, a pond, an entire civilization, a company, or a government.
 Systems are defined and separated by their system boundary.

 Three Levels: System, Network, Object

-In SiD, a system consists of three levels:
+In SiD, a system consists of three levels (SNO):

 The Object Level is the collection of physical elements in the system.
-If we take a city as an example, the objects are everything you can point to: buildings, park furniture, pipes, cars, money, books, people, animals, trees.
-This is where you encounter topics commonly found in sustainable development: energy use, materials, ecosystems, land use, climate change, economic impact.
+For a city: buildings, park furniture, pipes, cars, money, books, people, animals, trees.
+This is where you encounter topics commonly found in sustainable development: energy use, materials, ecosystems, land use, economic impact.

-The Network Level is where all objects exchange things with one another -- the flow of people and information, resource flows, laws, regulation, trade, economy.
-It is the collection of all relationships between all objects.
+The Network Level is where all objects exchange things with one another — flows of people and information, resource flows, laws, regulation, trade, economy.
 Unlike the object level, network connections are intangible and often transient or dynamic.

 The System Level is where the underlying levels come together.
 It determines the edges of the system and evaluates performance as a whole.
-On this level, sustainability can be evaluated through its base components: Resilience, Autonomy, and Harmony.
+On this level, sustainability is evaluated through RAH: Resilience, Autonomy, and Harmony.

 The SNO Hierarchy

-Together, these three levels -- System, Network, Object (SNO) -- make the fundamental building blocks of SiD's system-based thinking.
+Together, these three levels make the fundamental building blocks of SiD's system-based thinking.
 We set goals on the system level and operate on the object level to make them happen.
-The network parameters connect them, revealing hidden opportunities to use system dynamics to advantage.
+Network parameters connect them, revealing hidden opportunities to use system dynamics to advantage.

 System Boundaries

-Relations that interact with the system from beyond its boundaries are called "externalizations" -- these always need to be accounted for.
-For most cases, having exact boundaries is not critical in the beginning.
+Relations that interact with the system from beyond its boundaries are called "externalizations" — these always need to be accounted for.
+For most cases, having exact boundaries is not critical at the start.

 Integrated Analysis

-For sustainable development to succeed, we need to take into account all the critical areas of interest a system consists of.
-This is called "integrated analysis" or "thinking in the full spectrum."
-SiD offers the complete SNO hierarchy framework for exploring, indexing, evaluating, and finding solutions for all aspects related to complex systems.
+For sustainable development to succeed, we need to take into account all critical areas of interest a system consists of — "thinking in the full spectrum."
+SiD offers the complete SNO hierarchy framework for exploring, indexing, evaluating, and finding solutions for all aspects of complex systems.

 The ELSI Categorization System

-At the object level, SiD uses the ELSI categorization system to map indicators across the full spectrum.
-ELSI stands for Environment, Liveability, Social, and Institutional -- four dimensions that cover all physical aspects of the world around us.
-This framework allows you to quickly develop areas of interest and indicator sets for each challenge while being sure to work in the full spectrum.
+At the object level, SiD uses the ELSI categorization system to map indicators across the full spectrum — four dimensions that cover all physical aspects of the world around us.
+This allows you to quickly develop areas of interest and indicator sets for each challenge while being sure to work in the full spectrum.

 Network Parameters